MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/configure-discovery-methods.md

 caps.latest.revision: 5
 author: mestew
 ms.author: mstewart
-manager: angrobe
+manager: dougeby
 ---
 # Configure discovery methods for System Center Configuration Manager

 *Applies to: System Center Configuration Manager (Current Branch)*

-You configure discovery methods to run at a  System Center Configuration Manager site to find resources that you can manage from your network infrastructure and Active Directory.
-This requires you to enable and then configure each method that you want to use to search your environment.
-(You can also disable a method by using the same procedure that you use to enable it.)
-The only exceptions to this are Heartbeat Discovery and Server Discovery:
+Configure discovery methods to find resources to manage from your network, Active Directory, and Azure Active Directory (Azure AD).
+First enable and then configure each method that you want to use to search your environment.
+You can also disable a method by using the same procedure that you use to enable it.
+The only exceptions to this process are Heartbeat Discovery and Server Discovery:

--   By default, Heartbeat Discovery is already enabled when you install a Configuration Manager primary site, and configured to run on a basic schedule.
-It's a good idea to keep Heartbeat Discovery enabled because it ensures that the discovery data records (DDRs) for devices are up-to-date.
+-   By default, **Heartbeat Discovery** is already enabled when you install a Configuration Manager primary site.
+It is configured to run on a basic schedule.
+Keep Heartbeat Discovery enabled.
+It ensures that the discovery data records (DDRs) for devices are up-to-date.
 For more information about Heartbeat Discovery, see [About Heartbeat Discovery](../../../../core/servers/deploy/configure/about-discovery-methods.md#bkmk_aboutHeartbeat).

--   Server Discovery is an automatic discovery method that finds computers that you use as site systems.
+-   **Server Discovery** is an automatic discovery method.
+It finds computers that you use as site systems.
 You can't configure or disable it.

-**To enable a configurable discovery method:**
+### Enable a configurable discovery method
  > [!NOTE]
- > The following information does not apply to Azure Active Directory User Discovery.
-Instead, see [Configure Azure AD User Discovery](#azureaadisc) later in this topic.
+ > The following information doesn't apply to Azure AD User Discovery.
+Instead, see [Configure Azure AD User Discovery](#azureaadisc) later in this article.

-1. In the Configuration Manager console, choose **Administration** > **Hierarchy Configuration**, and then choose **Discovery Methods**.
+1. In the Configuration Manager console, go to the **Administration** workspace, expand **Hierarchy Configuration**, and then select **Discovery Methods**.

 2. Select the discovery method for the site where you want to enable discovery.

-3. On the **Home** tab, in the **Properties** group, choose **Properties**, and then on the **General** tab, check the **Enable&lt;discovery method\>** box.
+3. On the **Home** tab, in the **Properties** group, choose **Properties**.
+Then on the **General** tab, check the **Enable &lt;discovery method\>** box.

      If this box is already checked, you can disable the discovery method by unchecking the box.

 4. Choose **OK** to save the configuration.

 ##  <a name="BKMK_ConfigADForestDisc"></a> Configure Active Directory Forest Discovery